 Swollen Knee (Monoarthritis)

-- Plan admit for intra-articular joint injection under general anaesthetic (or in some countries, conscious sedation may be used).
+- Recommended for intra-articular joint injection under general anaesthetic (or in some countries, conscious sedation may be used).

-- Refer ophthalmology for eye screening (even though she is ANA negative, she is still at risk of uveitis).
+- Referred to ophthalmology for eye screening (even though she is ANA negative, she is still at risk of uveitis).

 - Physiotherapy as an outpatient.